charness/qmk_firmware/keyboards/ergodox_ez/keymaps/grafov/readme.md

 example hold the B or N by thumb is good alternative for CapsLock mode for me.

-See first two layouts in the keymap for this feature.
+See the first two layers in the keymap for this feature.

 Backlite colors
 ---------------